adaapp/Feb21-G2/README.md

 ### User can show their reaction to resource using button on library page
 ### Reaction (e.g. Smiley face)  should be shown the chatbox next user’s name
 ### Resource link once clicked should take the user to the resource page

+## Database
+### For our database we decided to use a relational database, using the sqlite language.
+We created the tables separately on an external website with a testing environment called sqlfiddle (http://sqlfiddle.com/#!5/3d77b/8).
+Once we had working tables we connected the database to the back end using a function we called connect and get requests to access the database.
+We then used an inbuilt function called run to insert the data in to the database which included all our tables and queries.
+The data to be entered was determined by using an ERD we created, using the entities from our physical model to structure our table.
+As a MVP there were only limited amounts of data inserted into the table, just enough to showcase basic functionality.